asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-List features of using network security groups to filter network traffic between subnets
+Network security groups (and application security groups) can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by

 %

-Network security groups (and application security groups) can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by:

 - source IP address
 - destination IP address